Script

 1. Show tooltips

-2. Pop up comment forms and other information windows.
+2. Slide out the Contact Centre © and pop up other information windows.
 See the Security help page.

 3. Provide keyboard shortcuts for navigation.